Charles Schwab Intelligent Portfolios Charles Schwab rating

 Available Funds

-Schwab uses many different fund families for its robo portfolios.
-Some of the ETFs are Schwab’s own funds, which is a conflict of interest.
+Schwab uses a variety of fund families for its robo ETFs.
+Some of the funds are Schwab funds, which does create a conflict of interest.
 Other fund families include Invesco, Vanguard, and iShares.

-Here are some examples of funds and the categories they represent:
+Here are some example funds and the investment categories they represent:

 FundCategory